-The above approach, often called LEFM (linear elastic fracture mechanics), would strictly be applicable to materials having relatively low toughnesses $^{7.16}$ .
-The crack tips of the defects in tougher materials become blunt and do not propagate in an unstable manner.
+The above approach, often called LEFM (linear elastic fracture mechanics), would strictly be applicable to materials having relatively low toughness [7,16].
+The crack tips of the defects in tougher materials become blunt and cracks do not propagate in an unstable manner.
 This provides them ability to withstand higher loads.
 LEFM based life prediction for such materials is therefore likely to be highly conservative.
-Alternate fracture criteria viz., $J:J_c^{-7.17}$ ; $\delta:\delta_c^{-18}$ could be used for such classes of materials.
+Alternate fracture criteria viz, J:J_c [7,17]; $\delta:\delta_c$ [18] could be used for such classes of materials.
 These have been derived using elasto-plastic analysis.
-Likewise, for time dependent crack growth analysis, parameters like C and $C^$ are thought to be more appropriate $^{1.19}$ .
-The derivation of the expressions to be used to estimate the appropriate fracture parameters is often quite complex.
+Likewise, for time dependent crack growth analysis, parameters like C and C^ are thought to be more The derivation of the expressions to be used to estimate the appropriate [1,19]. appropriate fracture parameters is often quite complex.
 It may require the use of high speed computers.
 This is the reason why the application of fracture mechanics based concept for integrity assessment of engineering components is of rather recent origin.
-Application of the principles of fracture mechanics in component integrity evaluation is quite simple, provided solutions for the stress intensity factor (SIF) or other appropriate fracture parameters for cracked components are available.
+Application of the principles of fracture mechanics in life assessment is quite simple, provided solutions for the stress intensity factor (SIF) or other appropriate fracture parameters for cracked components are available.
 Amongst the various methods for the evaluation of K for cracked components, finite element method (FEM) has become the most popular.
 With the availability of high speed computational facility as well as commercial FEM packages for stress analysis it is now quite simple to arrive at expressions for K for a variety of component, and crack geometry.
-Handbooks for SIF provide such expressions for a variety of components under different loading conditions $^{20}$ .
-Therefore this approach is now gaining popularity and has been used to solve many component integrity problems, e.g., this approach has been applied for the life prediction of boiler drums exhibiting ligament cracking.
+Handbooks for SIF provide such expressions for a variety of components under different loading conditions [20].
+Therefore this approach is now gaining popularity and has been used to solve many life assessment problems, e.g. this approach has been applied for the life prediction of boiler drums exhibiting ligament cracking [1].